 1. The benefits arising from activities with respect to marine genetic resources of areas beyond national jurisdiction shall be shared in a fair and equitable manner in accordance with this Part and contribute to the conservation and sustainable use of marine biological diversity of areas beyond national jurisdiction.

-2. Non-monetary benefits shall be shared and may be in the form of:
+2. [Non-monetary] [b][B]enefits shall be shared [and may be] in the form of:

-(a) Access ex situ and access to associated data and information;
+(a) Access ex situ;

-(b) Information contained in the notifications provided in accordance with article 10, paragraphs 3, 4, 4bis and 4ter;
+(b) Information contained in the notifications provided in accordance with article 10;

-(c) Transfer of technology under mutually agreed terms;
+(c) Transfer of technology in line with relevant modalities provided under Part V of this Agreement;

-(d) Capacity-building, including by financing research programmes, and partnership opportunities for scientists and researchers in research projects, and dedicated initiatives, particularly for developing States;
+(d) Capacity-building, including by financing research programmes, and partnership opportunities for scientists and researchers in research projects, as well as dedicated initiatives, in particular for developing States, taking into account the special circumstances of small island developing States;

-(e) Open and FAIR (Findable, accessible, interoperable and reusable) access to scientific data in accordance with international practice in those fields;
+(e) Open access to findable, accessible, interoperable and reusable (FAIR) scientific data in accordance with international practice in those fields;

-(f) Increased scientific cooperation, in particular with scientists and scientific institutions from developing States;
+(f) Scientific cooperation, in particular with scientists from and scientific institutions in developing States;

-(g) Other forms as determined by the Conference of the Parties on the basis of recommendations by the access and benefit-sharing mechanism.
+[(g) Other forms of benefits as determined by the Conference of the Parties on the basis of recommendations by the access and benefit-sharing mechanism established under article 11 bis.]

-3. Parties shall take the necessary legislative, administrative or policy measures to ensure that samples as well as associated data and information subject to the utilization by natural or juridical persons under their jurisdiction and control are deposited in publicly accessible databases or repositories no later than three years from the start of the relevant utilization or as soon as they become available, taking into account current international practice in these fields.
+3. Parties shall take the necessary legislative, administrative or policy measures to ensure that available samples, as well as associated data and information, subject to utilization by natural or juridical persons under their jurisdiction and control are deposited in publicly accessible databases or repositories, maintained either nationally or internationally, as soon as they become available and no later than three years from the start of the relevant utilization, taking into account current international practice in these fields.

-4. Access to the original samples and associated data and information in the databases and repositories described in paragraph 4 may be subject to reasonable conditions, including but not limited to those related to:
+4. Access to the original samples and associated data and information in the databases and repositories under a Party’s jurisdiction may be subject to reasonable conditions as follows:

 (a) The need to preserve the physical integrity of original samples;